 - Travel expenses of teams essential to the development of the project

-- Daily management and financial activities in France necessary to the success of the conservation programs
+- Daily management and fundraising actions in France, essential to the success of the conservation program

 - Purchases and investments to the development and smooth running of projects

 The cost of the missions does not include:

 - Personal equipment (tent, clothes, shoes, sleeping bags, water bottle, backpack, headlamps, ...)

 - Extra drinks and snacks, as well as souvenirs

 - Accommodation at the hotel and any other expenses outside the official dates of the mission

 - L & rsquo; insurance of your d & rsquo tickets, plane